EngelBRod/EngelBRod/README.md

 <h3> 🤵 About me </h3>
 <p>
         Full-Stack Software Developer with 7+ years of experience, driven by a relentless passion for continuous learning and a deep commitment to solving complex challenges.
-A critical thinker who thrives in collaborative teamwork, I've architectured and developed a wide range of web apps, addressing everything from improving efficiency to designing user-friendly interfaces.
+A critical thinker who thrives in collaborative teamwork, I've architected and developed a wide range of web apps, addressing everything from improving efficiency to designing user-friendly interfaces.
 My track record of +500 system issue resolutions and delivering tangible results, such as reducing lead times by 35% and enhancing user experiences by over 90%, speaks to my proficiency in translating innovation into success.